-Population growth seriously threatens global peace and stability.
-It is the primary cause of humankind’s most challenging problems, including climate change, and is the major obstacle to overcoming them.
+Population growth (10,000 an hour) seriously threatens global peace and stability.
+It is the primary cause of humankind’s most challenging problems, including climate change, and the greatest obstacle to overcoming them.

-PIC empowers women, promotes sustainable development, enhances prosperity, and creates a healthier, safer planet through family planning.
+PIC seeks to empower women, promote sustainable development, enhance prosperity, and create a healthier, more stable planet through family planning.
 Children by choice, not chance.

 Net growth during your visit to this site:

 Sir David Attenborough – Naturalist & Broadcaster best known for BBC’s nine Life series, a comprehensive survey of planet’s animal & plant life.

-Margaret Catley-Carlson – Past President Population Council & CIDA; former Deputy Minister, National Health & Welfare.
+Margaret Catley-Carlson – Past President Population Council, and Canadian International Development Agency; ex-Deputy Minister, National Health & Welfare.

 Dr. William Rees – Professor, Population Ecology, UBC, best known for creating the “ecological footprint” concept and ecological conditions regarding sustainable development.